nxt-insurance/nxt_state_machine/README.md

 state.previous # will give you the previously registered state state.first? # first registered state? state.last? # last registered state?
-state.index # gives you the index of the state in the registry (can also be overwritten by passing index as an option)
+state.index # gives you the index of the state in the registry
+            # (can also be set manually on all states by passing an index option when defining the states)
 ```

 ### Events